MuhammedKasem/OdinLandingPageProject/README.md

 My Thoughts:

-I personally felt as if the assignment provided a good enough challenge as to where you had to combine your own creative thinking alongside the knowledge that was provided within the previous assignments. i struggled a little bit at first creating the sub-header but after that everything was smooth sailing.
+I personally felt as if the assignment provided a good enough challenge as to where you had to combine your own creative thinking alongside the knowledge that was provided within the previous assignments.
+I struggled a little bit at first creating the sub-header but after that everything was smooth sailing.
 We were also encouraged to go out and grab CSS styling bits from the web which I did in order to give my website a little more of its own personal flair.